 - Hourly fee.
 This is the most common way that lawyers charge for services.
-Fees usually start around $150, and go much higher for lawyers who are experienced or work in bigger cities.
+Fees usually start around $150 per hour, and go much higher for lawyers who are experienced or work in bigger cities.

 You can likely begin your relationship with the attorney with a free consultation, by phone, in person, or through a service like Skype.
 This could last as little as 15 to 30 minutes.
 A paid consultation might last an hour or more, and you'll get more in-depth information.

 Why Can't We Find a Free Lawyer to Help Our Nonprofit?

 Your nonprofit would doubtless rather spend its limited funds on its cause rather than on legal advice.
 However, many lawyers won't agree to this type of arrangement.
 After all, you want a lawyer who specializes in nonprofits; but if no nonprofits pay them, how is the lawyer going to earn a living?